Tony Romano (musician): Career

 The foursome of Hope, Langford, comedian Jack Pepper and Romano performed in England, Sicily, North Africa and the South Pacific during World War II.
 They also toured in 1948 during the Berlin Airlift and in Korea in the 1950s.
 During the Vietnam War, Romano accompanied Langford without Hope on USO circuit tours in Southeast Asia.

 In between USO tours, Romano performed on several programs, including the Jack Carson radio show and recorded his own music (his recording Stars Fell on Alabama was a hit in 1956) as well as arranged songs for Johnny Mercer, Bing Crosby and others.

+He made Purple Heart Diary a 1951 film based on his experiences alongside Frances Langford and Ben Lessy with the trio playing themselves.

 Personal life

 Romano was married to singer/actress Barbara Hayden.
 They had two children, Richard Niles and Lisa Hayden-Miller.

 Romano was married to Evelyn Collette from 1964 until his death in 2005.
 They had one child Regina Marie Romano Deese.